 Study your statements often.
 Find out the purchase prices of other houses in your immediate area.
-If your loan is fewer than five years old, it's likely you haven't greatly reduced principal - it's been mostly interest.
+If your loan is fewer than five years old, it's likely you haven't greatly reduced principal - it's mostly interests.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.